citizenfx/fivem-docs/content/docs/scripting-manual/using-new-game-features/collection-based-natives.md

 weight: 481
 ---

 Inside the GTAV Ped drawable components and props are stored in named groups called collections.
 However, collections were previously unavailable for FiveM users.
-The drawable components and props were indexed through global index.
-On every TU (Title Update) the global index of custom drawable components and props would change (see below for more details on why it happens).
-This complicates migration to the latest game build.
+The drawable components and props were indexed through a global index.
+On every TU (Title Update), the global index of custom drawable components and props would change (see below for more details on why it happens).
+This complicates the migration to the latest game build.

 The new set of natives allows accessing drawable components and props through collections.
 The collection-based indexes remain stable after TUs. **So using these natives will simplify all future TU updates for a server.**